 Introduces the fire officer to concepts and skills required in the process of course development and presentation.
 Emphasis is placed on identifying the curriculum, developing learning objectives and creating teaching outlines.
-Course is part of the Illinois State Fire Marshal's Fire Officer II certification program and meets requirements for Illinois state certification as an Instructor II.
+This course meets requirements for Illinois state certification as an Instructor II.